Michael Please: Marilyn Myller (2014)

+An Elephant Never Forgets - Over the Garden Wall (2024)

+A short 10 year celebratory stopmotion mini-episode of the cult series, co-written with Patrick McHale, and co-directed with Dan Ojari.
+Produced at Aardman Animations.

 Other shorts include The Jolly Dot, Goodness Newness Oldness Badness, Glens Gloves, Crone and Spectacular View.

 Music videos

 Please has directed several music videos for music artists such as Jeffrey Lewis (2008), M Ward, (2008) and Ingrid Michaelson (2009) as well as illustrating album art.

 In 2010 he was approached by TV on the Radio to direct the video for Second Song, a segment of their album length film - ‘9 Types of Light’, which was later nominated for a Grammy Award.
-In 2018 he co-directed (with Dan Ojari) the opening and closing segment for Kamasi Washington’s album length film ‘As told to G/D thyself’ which premiered at the Sundance Film Festival in 2019 and was nominated for an MVA.
+In 2018 he co-directed (with Dan Ojari) the opening and closing segment for Kamasi Washington's album length film ‘As told to G/D thyself’ which premiered at the Sundance Film Festival in 2019 and was nominated for an MVA.

 Long Form

 Zero Greg (2014)

 Please was commissioned by Film 4 to write and develop a family animated feature, produced by Mary Burke for Warp Films.
 The script, entitled ‘Zero Greg’, featured a young boy unaffected by Gravity.